 Top of the page

 A stye is an infection in small oil glands at the root of an eyelash or in the eyelids.
-The infection causes a tender red lump on or near the edge of the eyelid.
+This causes a tender red lump on or near the edge of the eyelid.
 Styes may break open and drain a tiny amount of pus.
 They usually are not contagious.

 Styes almost always clear up on their own in a few days or weeks.
 Putting a warm, wet compress on the area can help it open and heal.
 A stye rarely needs antibiotics or other treatment.

-Once your child has had a stye, he or she is more likely to get another stye.
-See below for tips on how to prevent styes.
+After your child has had a stye, they're more likely to get another stye.

 Go to https://www.healthwise.net/patientEd